KosMarch/cinema-app/README.md

 ﻿<img src="https://user-images.githubusercontent.com/115244741/237032461-3b2f1f9c-98b6-4756-8240-bc5974c83330.png" width="300" height="300">

  # 🎬 CINEMA APP
 Cinema App is a simple web application built using standard Spring and Hibernate frameworks.
 It allows users to view information about cinema halls, films, screenings and book tickets.
 There is also an administrator role that has the right to manage the application.
-The programme is easy to use and offers a wide range of functionality.
+The program is easy to use and offers a wide range of functionality.

 ## ⚙ Features